-Chemical Peeling; Medical-grade chemical peels exfoliate and stimulate the skin to a smoother, more radiant glow.
-Peels are used in treating conditions, like hyperpigmentation, acne, Dark spots, fine lines and wrinkles.
+Chemical Peeling exfoliates and stimulates the skin to a smoother, more radiant glow.
+Chemical Peels are used in treating conditions, like hyperpigmentation, acne, Dark spots, fine lines and wrinkles.

 What are chemical peels?